siddharth-narayan/siddharth-narayan/resume/main.typ

 - Built an intuitive, simple form builder that generates a fully featured, automatically validated form from a single Zod schema
 - Built in both React and Svelte, and made incredibly customizable and reactive

+*ML Market Predictor*
+(#link("https://github.com/siddharth-narayan/quant", [github.com/siddharth-narayan/quant]))
+- A project purely for learning about ML approaches
+- Neural Net approach, trained on many companies
+- Predict if the stock price of a company will go up or down using data from yahoo finance

 == Skills
 *Programming Languages*